mhbuehler/tensorboard/tensorboard/plugins/README.md

 bazel run tensorboard -- --logdir=/tmp
 ```

-#### In a local browser, go to `http://localhost:6006/`
+#### Go to `http://localhost:6006/` in your browser
 You will see the "Graphs" view and compatibility checker first.
-Click the graph nodes to see more information.
+Click the "NNP Compatibility" radio button and then the graph nodes to see more information.
 ![Compatibility Checker](compatibility-checker.png)

-Click the "Histogram" tab to see the memory usage plugin.
+Click the "Histograms" tab to see the memory usage plugin.
 ![Memory Usage](memory-usage.png)